Easiest - Intermediate

 To get to Walter Peak Station and the start of the trail involves a scenic cruise on the historic TSS Earnslaw steamship from Queenstown.
 Local shuttles can transfer riders between Queenstown and Kingston, and luggage between overnight stops.

 The tourist mecca of Queenstown makes a great base for this trail and the many others in the area.
 There are also numerous accommodation options along the trail at Mossburn, Five Rivers, Athol, Lumsden, Garston and Kingston.
-See the Southland Tourism and the Around The Mountain Cycle Tours websites for more details.
+See the Southland Tourism and the Around The Mountain Cycle Trail website(opens in new window) for more details.

-There is currently no accommodation along the unfinished section of trail between Mavora Lakes and Centre Hill near Mossburn, except for the basic Department of Conservation campsite at Mavora Lakes.
+Accommodation along the section of trail between Mt Nicholas Station and Mossburn consists of camping only at the Department of Conservation campsite at Mavora Lakes(opens in new window).